-Build her routine care into your schedule to help your Poodle live longer, stay healthier, and be happier during her lifetime.
+Build her routine care into your schedule to help your Silent Hunter live longer, stay healthier, and be happier during her lifetime.
 We cannot overemphasize the importance of a proper diet and exercise routine.

 - ✓ Supervise your pet as you would a toddler.
 Keep doors closed, pick up after yourself, and block off rooms as necessary.
-This will keep her out of trouble and away from objects she shouldn't put in her mouth. - Regular brushing and grooming is needed to keep her coat beautiful. - Standard Poodles often have serious problems with their teeth, so you'll need to brush them at least three times a week! - ✓ Clean her ears weekly, even as a puppy.
-Don't worry-we'll show you how! - She's a smart dog with lots of energy, so keep her mind and body active, or she'll get bored.
-That's when the naughty stuff starts. - ✓ She loves the water, and swimming is a great form of exercise for your Standard Poodle! - She is an athletic dog that excels at dog sports like obedience, agility, and even hunting. - Keep your dog's diet consistent and don't give her people food. - ✓ Feed a high-quality diet appropriate for her age.
+This will keep her out of trouble and away from objects she shouldn't put in her mouth. - ✓ Brush her coat as needed, at least weekly. - ✓ Akitas often have serious problems with their teeth, so you'll need to brush them at least three times a week! - Clean her ears weekly, even as a puppy.
+Don't worry we'll show you how! - ✓ She's a large dog with lots of energy, so keep her mind and

-✓ Exercise your dog regularly, but don't overdo it at first.
+- body active, or she'll get bored.
+That's when the naughty stuff starts. - ✓ Keep your dog's diet consistent and don't give her people food. - ✓ Feed a high-quality diet appropriate for her age. - ✓ Exercise your dog regularly, but don't overdo it at first.